Two-Year MBA Enrollment Checklist

 Official transcript(s) submitted electronically must be sent from the institution directly to mba@johnson.cornell.edu.
 Please visit Application Requirements for additional information on official transcript submission.

-All matriculating students are asked to complete a background check with Re Vera Services to confirm that the information provided in their application is an accurate reflection of their experience and accomplishments.
+All matriculating students must complete a background check with Re Vera Services to confirm that the information provided in their application is an accurate reflection of their experience and accomplishments.
+Once you have accepted your offer, you will receive a link directly from Re Vera Services to initiate the verification process.
 Please see our Application Guide for details and reach out to the Admissions Team if you have any questions.

 As a residential MBA student, you will automatically be enrolled in Cornell’s Student Health Plan (SHP).
 Students with partners or families can enroll their dependents in SHP.
 The university also offers optional student dental and vision plans.